Routes & Schedules

 The Wilmington Multimodal Transportation Center/Downtown Transfer Station to Open on Saturday, January 18, 2020

 Several years in the making, the first phase of the Wilmington Multimodal Transportation Center, the Authority’s Downtown Transfer Station, will open its doors on Saturday, January 18, 2020.
 The facility is a significant upgrade to the existing on-street, Downtown Transfer Center located on 2nd St. and Princess St. The new station provides customers with safer and more comfortable accommodations.
 Minor route modifications will be implemented in conjunction with the opening of the revised station.
-Details regarding these changes will be available mid-December 2019.
+Click HERE or on the image below for details regarding these changes.
 A ribbon cutting and dedication ceremony is scheduled for 1:00pm on Friday, January 17, 2020.

 The new facility is an adaptive reuse project of the historic Neuwirth Brothers Building, a Volkswagen garage built in the 1920s, that remained vacant for several years.
 The integrity of the building was preserved, and we are pleased to offer a revitalized, functional facility to our customers and the greater community.